Persona78/W11PRO.24H2.WRKST.V4/README.md

 -------------------------------------------------------------------------------------------------

-Is possibel to create a local account on Setup and after on Settings.
+* Is possibel to create a local account on Setup and after on Settings.
-It will run a batch on first boot with tweaks, mods, etc and will install my daily apps ( Gimp, Notepad++, DirectX, VC_redist.x86 and x64 and WinRar).
+* It will run a batch on first boot with tweaks, mods, etc and will install my daily apps ( Gimp, Notepad++, DirectX, VC_redist.x86 and x64 and WinRar).
-It have 7z build in system to.
+* It have 7z build in system to.
-It have my personal Wallpaper and customization.
+* It have my personal Wallpaper and customization.

 -------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------

-# !Notice:
+# !Info!:
 * Your warranty will be void!!!
 * Battery must be above 60% before install it!
 * I m not responsible for any bricked devices, dead SSDs, Hard drives or what ever!